STUDENT ALUMNI COUNCIL

 VICE-PRESIDENT, INTERNAL

 The VP Internal leads a committee responsible for the development and engagement of all SAC members.
-Specific responsibilities will include leading committee meetings and providing guidance to the committee with organizing regular professional development workshops, social bonding opportunities, the annual SAC retreat, and overseeing member recruitment.
+Specific responsibilities will include leading committee meetings and providing guidance to the committee with organizing professional development workshops, social bonding opportunities, the annual SAC retreat, mentorship programs, internal documentation, and overseeing recruitment.
 The VP Internal sits on the alumni UBC Advisory Council.

 VICE-PRESIDENT, MEDIA & MARKETING

-The VP Media & Marketing leads a committee responsible for the SAC’s social media presence.
-Specific responsibilities will include leading committee meetings and providing guidance to the committee in creating digital content for the SAC’s social media accounts, including Instagram, TikTok, and LinkedIn, and coordinating all SAC marketing.
+The VP Media & Marketing leads a committee responsible for the SAC’s digital presence.
+Specific responsibilities will include leading committee meetings and providing guidance to the committee in creating content for the SAC’s social media accounts, including Instagram, TikTok, and LinkedIn, and coordinating all SAC marketing and design.

 PROJECT COORDINATORS

-SAC Project Coordinators will role model outstanding student leadership, execute all SAC events, and attend weekly meetings.
+SAC Project Coordinators will be responsible for exemplifying outstanding student leadership, executing all SAC initiatives, and attending weekly meetings.
 Each coordinator is part of one of the following four committees and works under the leadership of one of the VPs:

 -

-Campus Partnerships: Facilitate alumni UBC’s Campus Event Partnership program, collaborating with partner organizations on existing campus initiatives that build student-alumni connections.
+Campus Partnerships: Facilitate alumni UBC’s Campus Event Partnership program, collaborating with partner organizations on initiatives that build student-alumni connections.
 This includes engaging in campus outreach via boothing at key events and facilitating collaborations with campus partners.
-Qualifications: Experience reviewing applications, communicating with external stakeholders, and managing workflow in a team.
+Qualifications: Experience reviewing grants and applications, communicating with external stakeholders, and managing workflow in a team.

 -

 Events: Create unique workshops and events for students to learn from alumni, expand their network, and learn new skills for their professional development.
 Past programs include alumni panels and networking events.
-Qualifications: Experience working in teams to create events, managing all event logistics and communicating with external stakeholders.
+Qualifications: Experience working in teams to organize events, managing event logistics, and communicating with external stakeholders.

 -

 Internal: Directs the personal and professional development of SAC members.
-This includes organizing team building activities, the annual SAC Retreat, and coordinating the SAC recruitment process.
-Qualifications: Experience organizing professional-development workshops, social events, and onboarding.
+This includes organizing team building activities, internal workshops, the annual SAC Retreat, and coordinating the SAC recruitment process.
+Qualifications: Experience organizing professional-development workshops, facilitating team building, and recruitment / onboarding experience.

 -